 as Michele's Father

 Rendering an astounding performance as a young widow in Vittiro De Sica's bleak neo-realistic WWII drama, Italian Sophia Loren became the first actress to (deservedly) win the Oscar for a role in a foreign-language film.

-Discuss La Ciociara (Two Women) (The Woman from Ciociara) on our Movie forum!
+Discuss Two Women (La Ciociara) on our Movie forum!